Self-Supervised Video Object Segmentation by Motion-Aware Mask Propagation: Experiments

-\textbf{Size-aware Image Feature Alignment:} As shown in Table \ref{tab5}, we replaced the proposed size-aware image feature alignment module with the image feature alignment module as in \cite{MAST}.
-The performance dropped by 1.0\% on DAVIS-2017 and remained unchanged on YouTube-VOS.
-The size-aware image feature alignment module is constructed based on the image feature alignment module.
-The difference is that the size-aware image feature alignment module can also fix the misalignment at the upsampling stage caused by the improper input size.
-We compute the statistics of the percentage of videos that have improper input sizes in order to illustrate the results in Table \ref{tab5}.
-We found that 96.7\% of the videos in the DAVIS-2017 validation set have improper input sizes, while only 1.9\% of the videos in the YouTube-VOS validation set have improper input sizes.
-That is why we can get observable performance gains only at DAVIS-2017.
+\textbf{Size-aware Image Feature Alignment.} We removed the image feature alignment module of \cite{MAST} to replace it with our size-aware image feature alignment module.
+The performance increased by 1.6\% on DAVIS-2017 and remained unchanged on YouTube-VOS 2018 (see Table \ref{abmamp}).
+This is because our size-aware image feature alignment module fixes the misalignment at the upsampling stage caused by the improper input size.
+After computing the statics, we found that the number of videos that have an improper input size is 96.7\% for DAVIS-2017 validation set and only 1.9\% for the YouTube-VOS 2018 validation set. \\

-\textbf{TopK Correlated Locations for Mask Propagation:} If we retrieve ROIs with a radius of 12 on 5 reference frames, the corresponding ROIs for one location in the query frame will include 3125 locations.
-However, noisy matches to 3125 locations may adversely affect the model's performance.
-Hence, we filter out redundant noises and select TopK correlated locations in the ROIs for mask propagation.
-As shown in Table \ref{tab6}, leveraging the top 36 or top 9 correlated locations in the ROIs for mask propagation improves the performance of MAMP compared to using all 3125 locations.
-Using the top 36 correlated locations obtains the best performance.
-Moreover, compared to other methods, MAMP still maintains the best performance even if only one of the 3125 locations in the ROIs is used for mask propagation.
-These results further demonstrate the effectiveness of the proposed motion-aware spatio-temporal matching module.
+\textbf{Long-term Memory and Short-term Memory.} In Table \ref{abmem}, we compare results for different memory settings.
+We can see that all memory settings have reasonable performance.
+Long-term memory provides accurate ground truth information for query frames, while short-term memory offers up-to-date information from past neighboring frames.
+The results show that MAMP with short-term memory performs better than using long-term memory.
+This is because the appearance and scale of objects usually change significantly over time and long-term memory alone is unable to adapt to these changes.
+Furthermore, it can be seen that MAMP using both memory types has the best performance as both memories are complementary.